thecuriousresearcher/thecuriousresearcher.github.io/_posts/2024-07-21-daily-journal.md

 #### 28 July 07.00 PM
 I do not know what to say.
 I spent my day curved up in my blanket trying to understand how things went out of control.
 I slept for a few hours, and then woke up anxious about not doing great in life.
 Nobody to love, nobody to call mine, no work that I love, no place I want to belong, nothing that inspires and excites me- do I need therapy?
 I've tried therapy before, and it never worked.
 I need like a slap on my face, a magic from above, a connection with God, a friend- and all of it I guess.
 I sometimes wonder if I'm born to only talk about my problems.
 I just need God.
 I really do.
 Where do I find God?
 I need to meet him.

+#### 29 July 10:00 PM
+I am sick today (a 101 fever).
+I called in leave at work, and spent the day sleeping.
+Why do I sleep all the time and still feel tired?
+What is it that is pushing me down?
+I have to pull my shit together.
+This fever is the last time I'm resting- once I am back, I am not going to let any shit take over.
+Everything will be in my control.
+I'm angry and the world can't afford to hold an angry me.
+Goodnight.

 [nodejs]: https://nodejs.org/
 [starter]: https://github.com/cotes2020/chirpy-starter
 [pages-workflow-src]: https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#publishing-with-a-custom-github-actions-workflow